-3. Some companies set future emissions targets in terms of absolute emissions.
+3. Absolute emission targets.
+Some companies set future emissions targets in terms of absolute emissions.
 This raises the particular question of what to assume about those companies' future activity levels.
 The approach taken by TPI is to assume company activity increases at the same rate as the sector as a whole (i.e. this amounts to an assumption of constant market share), using sectoral growth rates from the same model that is used to derive the benchmark paths, in order to be consistent.
 While companies' market shares are unlikely to remain constant, there is no obvious alternative assumption that can be made, which treats all companies consistently.
+Sectoral growth rates from the International Pledges Scenario (based on IEA's Stated Policies Scenario) are used.